Star Wars Rogue Squadron II: Rogue Leader: Reception

-The game was met with critical acclaim, as GameRankings gave it a score of 90.04%, while the Metacritic score was 90 out of 100.
+The game was met with critical acclaim, as on GameRankings it holds a score of 90.04%, while the Metacritic score was 90 out of 100.
 David Trammell of Nintendo World Report gave it nine out of ten and called it "a visual and aural masterpiece.
 The game has all the bells and whistles you'd expect from a next-generation game including bump mapping and 480p support on the visual end, and five channel surround sound via Dolby Pro Logic II on the aural end."
 Marc Saltzman of Playboy gave it a score of 90% and stated that, "The combined package of beautiful graphics, intense action (including force-feedback rumble support in the controller!) and familiar Star Wars ditties all work together to create an immersive, outstanding experience from beginning to end."
 In The Cincinnati Enquirer, he gave the game four stars out of five and stated that, "If there was ever a reason to purchase this compact new console, this is it... [but] there's no multiplayer mode.
 It would have been fun to fly alongside or against another player in some of the missions."
 Alex Porter of Maxim gave it a similar score of eight out of ten and said: "More than a Jedi mind trick to make you buy Nintendo's new whiz-bang console, this is the closest a video game has come to recreating a Star Wars movie."

 Rogue Leader was among the highest rated GameCube launch titles, and praised for its gameplay and graphics.
 Official Nintendo Magazine ranked it the 100th best game available on Nintendo platforms.
 The staff called it an essential launch title for the GameCube.
 It was a runner-up for GameSpot's annual "Best GameCube Game" and, among console games, "Best Shooting Game" awards.
 These went respectively to Super Smash Bros.
 Melee and Halo: Combat Evolved.

 Rogue Leader won the E3 2001 Game Critics Award for Best Action Game.

+During the 5th Annual Interactive Achievement Awards, Rogue Leader received a nomination for the "Art Direction" award by the Academy of Interactive Arts & Sciences.

 Sales

 Rogue Leader was the 7th-best-selling video game in November 2001, the title's debut month.
 These sale figures made the game the best-selling third-party and second-best-selling overall GameCube game during the console's launch.
 LucasArts stated that the title had sold faster than any of its previously published games at the time.
 When both the game and console were launched in the United Kingdom over six months later, the title entered the charts at number one, making it the first ever third-party game to hit the top spot during a console's launch.
 In May 2003, Nintendo added Rogue Leader to its best-selling Player's Choice collection.
-Rogue Leader sold over 1.03 million copies in the United States, and over 750,000 in the UK.
+Rogue Leader sold 1.03 million copies in the United States, and over 100,000 in the UK.